lmparppei/Beat/Libraries/yswift-beat/README.md

 # yswift

 **NOTE:** This version has been modified for (beat) and is NOT the same as ObuchiYuki's original repo.
 Main differences are some quite serious bug fixes and minor stylization.
-The (beat) version also includes client class with dependency-free networking.
+The (beat) version also includes client class (`YClient`) with dependency-free networking.
 I'm completely indebted to the work of Yuki, and this library still relies on unmodified `lib0-swift` and `Promise` libraries.

  The original README begins now.